Our Wellcome Trust funded 'World Map' of Palliative care aims to develop indicators and map the global development of provision

-This is an ESRC funded 3 year research project examining experiences of home dying for people living in poverty in the UK in both urban (Glasgow) and rural (Dumfries & Galloway) locations.
+Our ESRC funded 3-year project examines experiences of home dying for people living in poverty in the UK in both urban (Glasgow) and rural (Dumfries & Galloway) locations.

 Dame Cicely Saunders defined the concept of total pain as the suffering that encompasses all of a person's physical, psychological, social, spiritual, and practical struggles.